michal-m/mysqldump-extended/README.md

                         When specified it is used for the container folder (-e), too.
                         Default: mysqldumps
     -f, --force         Carry on on errors.
     -o, --overwrite     Overwrite existing dumps if enclosed or tarballed.
                         Requires -e
-    -p, --password <pass>
+    -p, --password
-                        Password to use when connecting.
-                        *Required*
-                        *Must not be empty*
-    -s, --split-database-files
+                        When specified the script will ask for MySQL password -s, --split-database-files
                         Will split database dump into separate files.
     -u, --user <name>   User for login if not current.
                         Default: mysqldump
     -v, --verbose       Print out details of the backup process.